Talking with John A. Sobrato ’60 about building Silicon Valley—literally—and shaping it for future generations.

-While a student, Sobrato arranged his class schedule so he could start selling Eichler houses in Palo Alto three days a week.
+While a student, Sobrato arranged his class schedule so he could start selling Eichler houses in Palo Alto part-time.
 By the age of 22, he founded Midtown Realty and was the youngest member of the Million Dollar Club of the Palo Alto Real Estate Board.
 In 1972, he sold Midtown Realty to focus exclusively on high-tech commercial properties.
 He went on to found The Sobrato Organization, one of the largest commercial development firms in Silicon Valley.

 Malone: What role do you see yourself playing in Silicon Valley?
 It’s obvious that you’re a central figure in this story, but you’re not in that cavalcade of electronics companies, chip companies, computer companies.
 You play a very distinct role in this town.